 The fact that your lawyer is on the Skipton conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no solicitor should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

-I am selling my apartment.
-I had a double glazing fitted in July 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Santander are being problematic.
-The West Hampstead solicitor who is on the Santander conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Santander are requiring a building regulation certificate.
+I am due to exchange contracts on my house.
+I had a double glazing fitted in December 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Santander are being pedantic.
+The West Hampstead solicitor who is on the Santander conveyancing panel is recommending indemnity insurance as a solution but Santander are requiring a building regulation certificate.
 Why do Santander have a conveyancing panel if they don't accept advice from them?

 It is probably the case that Santander have referred the matter to their valuer.
 The reason why Santander may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-in cases where there is a absentee landlord or if there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the Leasehold Valuation Tribunal to judgment on the sum to be paid.
+Where there is a absentee landlord or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to calculate the sum to be paid.

-An example of a Lease Extension matter before the tribunal for a West Hampstead flat is Flat A 372 Cricklewood Lane in January 2013.
+An example of a Lease Extension case for a West Hampstead premises is Flat A 372 Cricklewood Lane in January 2013.
 The Tribunal decided that the premium for the extended lease should be £5,750.00 and that the terms of the new lease should be those set out in annex to the decsion This case was in relation to 1 flat.